Battle of Tsushima: Battleships

 The Russians lost eleven battleships, including three smaller coastal battleships, either sunk or captured by the Japanese, or scuttled by their crews to prevent capture.
 Four were lost to enemy action during the daylight battle on 27 May: Knyaz Suvorov, Imperator Aleksandr III, Borodino and Oslyabya.
 Navarin was lost during the night action on 27–28 May, while the Sissoi Veliky and Admiral Ushakov were either scuttled or sunk the next day.
 Four other battleships, under Rear Admiral Nebogatov, were forced to surrender and would end up as prizes of war.
 This group consisted of only one modern battleship, Oryol, along with the old battleship Imperator Nikolai I and two small coastal battleships General-Admiral Apraksin and Admiral Seniavin.

 Cruisers

 The Russian Navy lost five of its nine cruisers during the battle, three more were interned by the Americans, with just one reaching Vladivostok.
 Vladimir Monomakh and Svetlana were sunk the next day after the daylight battle.
-The cruiser Dmitrii Donskoi fought against six Japanese cruisers and survived; however, she was scuttled on 29 May 1905 due to heavy damage.
+The cruiser Dmitrii Donskoi fought against six Japanese cruisers on the 28th and barely survived with many officers and crew killed onboard, and was scuttled on 29 May 1905 due to heavy damage.
 Izumrud ran aground on the Siberian coast.
-Three Russian protected cruisers, Aurora, Zhemchug, and Oleg, escaped to the U.S. naval base at Manila in the then-American-controlled Philippines where they were interned, as the United States was neutral.
+Three Russian protected cruisers, Aurora, Zhemchug, and Oleg, escaped to the U.S. naval base at Manila in the then-American-controlled Philippines where they were interned by the United States.
 The armed yacht (classified as a cruiser) Almaz, alone was able to reach Vladivostok.